Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Empirical Evaluation

+We consider two baselines that target explanations. \underline{\ExplNov} mirrors \InstNov but works in explanation space.
+It operates on the assumption that explanations that are highly dissimilar to ones observed on the training set are likely to be low-quality. {\tt \underline{PASTARe}j} is an adapted version of the state-of-the-art human-side \PASTA-metric for the plausibility of an explanation ~\cite{kazmierczak2024benchmarking}.
+Since our focus is on tabular data, we drop the embedding network and fit only the scoring network using the explanations as input when fitting human judgments.

 \textbf{Evaluation metrics}.
-Ideally, at test time, a user wants to observe only predictions that are accompanied by high-quality explanations.
+Ideally, a user wants to receive only predictions accompanied by high-quality explanations.
 A good rejector should therefore minimize the number of low-quality explanations it shows to the user (\textit{accepted set}), and maximize the ones for which it abstains (\textit{rejected set}).
 Thus, we report the percentage of low-quality explanations in the accepted and rejected sets when varying the rejection rate.
-Additionally, we measure the rejector's ability to effectively rank low-quality explanations below high-quality ones, making them more likely to be rejected, by reporting the AUROC, which is also standard in novelty rejection~\citep{sun2022out, liu2020energy, liang2018enhancing}.
+We also report AUROC which assesses the rejector's ability to rank high-quality explanations above low-quality explanations.
+This metric is commonly used in novelty rejection~\cite{sun2022out}.

 \textbf{Setup}.
-We employ the following procedure: for each dataset, we (\textit{i}) split $\calD$ into $\calD_{train}$, $\calD_{val}$ and $\calD_{test}$ ($70\%$/$10\%$/$20\%$), (\textit{ii}) fit the rejectors on $\calD_{train}$ and optimize their hyperparameters on $\calD_{val}$, (\textit{iii}) vary the rejection rate $\rho_\%$ from $1\%$ to $25\%$, and (\textit{iv}) compute the metrics outlined in the previous paragraph on $\calD_{test}$.
-To improve robustness, we repeat steps (\textit{i})--(\textit{iv}) $10$ times and report the average results.
+We employ the following procedure: for each dataset, we (\textit{i}) train a linear SVM as the predictor $f$ on $\calT$ and compute the explanations and their corresponding machine-side metrics on a separate set $\calD$, (\textit{ii}) split $\calD$ into $\calD_{train}$, $\calD_{val}$ and $\calD_{test}$ ($40\%$/$10\%$/$50\%$), (\textit{iii}) fit the rejectors on $\calD_{train}$ and optimize their hyperparameters on $\calD_{val}$, (\textit{iv}) vary the rejection rate $\rho_\%$ from $1\%$ to $25\%$, and (\textit{v}) compute the metrics outlined in the previous paragraph on $\calD_{test}$.
+To improve robustness, we repeat steps (\textit{ii})--(\textit{v}) $10$ times and report the average results.
 All experiments were implemented in Python and executed on an Intel i7-12700 machine with 64 GB RAM.
 The experiments required approximately two days to complete.